shivam2014/locallama-mcp/README.md

 - `get_free_models`: Retrieve the list of free models from OpenRouter
 - `clear_openrouter_tracking`: Force a fresh update of OpenRouter models if you encounter issues
+- `benchmark_free_models`: Benchmark the performance of free models from OpenRouter

 Example usage in Cline.Bot: